-Teachers, registered nurses, mental health professionals, bus drivers, paraprofessionals or any other employee of the District must act with honesty and integrity in all of your employment or business activities.
-Please follow all laws and regulations, policies and procedures that apply to your work activities.
+Teachers, registered nurses, mental health professionals, bus drivers, paraprofessionals or any other employee of the District must act with honesty and integrity in all of their employment or business activities.
+Employees must follow all laws and regulations, policies and procedures that apply to their work activities.
 These requirements include providing services that are billed under Medicaid.
-You must maintain accurate medical records, and submit only complete and appropriate claims for services provided.
+Employees must maintain accurate medical records, and submit only complete and appropriate claims for services provided.